-What Is Expected of Trail Officials? • Attendance at the trail official Safety Meeting at the Spanish Trail
+What Is Expected of Trail Officials? • Attendance at the trail official Safety Meeting at the Spanish Trail Arena.

-Arena.
 This meeting allows Club officers and local officials to pass on important information that concerns the running of Jeep Safari.
 Contact phone numbers, club updates on trails and procedures, law enforcement plans, and how Safari officials can get help on the trails; all these are covered at this meeting.

-• Show up for the trails you will be an official on.
-Usually 45 minutes early is about right.
-Registration lists must be verified against the vehicles in attendance, liability releases distributed and collected, and participant's questions answered.
+questions answered.
 (Notify the registration desk ASAP if you break or are unable to fulfill your responsibilities.
 The sooner the Club is notified the better chance there is to find a replacement for you.)